inclusivexor95/react-tetris/README.md

 | Right Shift | Right Arrow | Hard Drop | Space |
 | Rotate Clockwise | X or Up Arrow | Hold | C or Shift |
 | Rotate Counterclockwise | Z or Ctrl | Pause | Esc or F1 |

-Additionally, when multiple Tetrominoes are arranged to form a horizontal line, that line disappears, and everything above it falls down, allowing a skilled user to last almost indefinitely.
-When a line is cleared (as well as when soft and hard drops are performed), the user scores points.
-More points are scored the higher the game's level, and also when multiple lines are cleared at the same time.
-Both the current level and score are shown in the left column component.

-Level can be increased by clearing a set number of lines (10 lines for level 1, 20 for level 2, 30 for level 3, etc.).
-However, in addition to scoring more points, increasing the level also causes the game (and music) to speed up, increasing the difficulty.

 ### Glossary